Enumeration Algorithms for Conjunctive Queries with Projection: Star Queries

-{\introparagraph{Dynamic Setting} Remarkably, it is also possible to do a simple adaptation of the algorithm for the dynamic setting but only in the case of self-joins, where $R_1 = R_2 = \dots R_k = R$.
+{Remarkably, it is also possible to do a simple adaptation of the algorithm for the dynamic setting but only in the case of self-joins, where $R_1 = R_2 = \dots R_k = R$.
 In this setting, single tuple updates are allowed to the underlying relation, i.e., a tuple $t$ over variables $x, y$ can be either inserted or deleted from the relation $R(x, y)$ (note that a relation does not allow duplicates).

-The preprocessing phase in this case simply stores $R(x, y)$ is stored as bidirectional hash map (one map with key as $y$ valuation and the value as the sorted list of $x_i$ valuations connected to it and other map with key as $x_i$ valuation and the value as the sorted list of $y$ valuations).
-This hash map can be maintained in amortized constant time under single-tuple updates.
-We also store a hash set called $J$ containing $(a,a)$ for all $a \in \domain(x)$. $J$ can also be maintained under updates in amortized constant time.
-Indeed, whenever the degree of some $x$ valuation becomes zero and it is removed from the hash maps of $R$, we can also remove it from $J$.
-Similarly, whenever a new domain value is added for the first time to $R$, we can update insert it into $J$.
+\revb{We will store the relation $R(x,y)$ in a bidirectional hash table (i.e., given a $u$, we can retrieve $\pi_y \sigma_{x = u} R$ and $|\pi_y \sigma_{x = u} R|$, and given a $v$, we can retrieve $\pi_x \sigma_{y = v} R$ and $|\pi_x \sigma_{y = v} R|$).
+We will also use a max heap structure that admits constant amortized time insertion and updates (i.e., changing the weight of a key in the heap), and amortized $O(\log N)$ time to remove the element at the top of the heap wiht $N$ elements.
+Fibonacci heap~\cite{fredman1987fibonacci} is an example of such a data structure.

+Algorithm~\ref{algo:dynamic:star} shows the procedures for preprocessing, update, and enumeration.
+In the preprocessing phase, we populate the set $J$, which stores precomputed results that will be used for interleaving, and compute the full join size and store it in the \textsf{joinsize} variable.
+The hash maps storing the relation can be maintained in constant time under single-tuple updates for an update made to the relation.
+The set $J$ is also maintained by adding a new tuple whenever a new domain value for $x$ is seen and removing a tuple $(a,a)$ from $J$ whenever $|\sigma_{x=a}R|$ becomes zero.

-For the enumeration phase, we simply apply Lemma~\ref{lem:helper:two} with stored hash set $J$.
-Applying the same reasoning as above, we can delay $\delta = O({|\tOUT_{\Join}|}/{|\tOUT_{\pi}|^{1/k}})$.
+For the enumeration phase, we apply Lemma~\ref{lem:helper:two} with stored hash set $J$, \reva{since the hash set is a data structure that allows constant-delay enumeration of its contents and does not contain any duplicates}.
 We can now state the result formally.